provenance-io/how-to-provenance/name-service-dapp-example/README.md

 match.

 The frontend (React UI) for this example provides a simple web interface exposing the smart contract functionality for:
-* Registering names with your account (via transactions you will sign using the Provenance Wallet)
+* Registering names with your account (via transactions you will sign using the Provenance Wallet [to be publicly available soon])
 * Resolving the address bound to a name
 * Listing all names bound to an address
 * Searching for names via a partial match